kevin2244/react-client-chat/README.md

 ## See Also
-See also the corresponding chat server application you can use to connect to this chat client: https://github.com/kevin2244/chat-server-ws
+See also the corresponding chat server application you can use to connect to with this chat client: https://github.com/kevin2244/chat-server-ws